 Just what the truth is/I can’t say anymore

 I wanted his hands inside me.
 Show me how hard you’d fuck me, I whispered.
 Not to the pseudo-ex.
 To another man I’m not in love with.
 I want to show you with my dick.
 The new one from California.
 Let me feel your skin, he had murmured, almost pleaded the night before, rubbing his five o’clock shadow across my chest — above my breasts where my low-cut blouse hung, his hands digging into my hips.
 He had picked me up and carried me to the kitchen counter.
 He was so much stronger than I would’ve expected.
 I felt weightless and impossibly sexy.
 It’s the perfect height, I exhaled.
 Yes.
-He grabbed my hips harder, thrust against me to prove I was right.
-It is.
+He grabbed my hips harder, thrust against me to physically agree with me.
+It is, he whispered back.